carlkidcrypto/purpleair_data_logger/README.md

 > Note: `poll_interval_seconds` is also required.
 It can not be lower than `60`.
 This is a custom field not defined by the PAA documentation.

 See this [file](./sample_json_config_files/sample_group_sensor_request_json_file.json) for an example.

+### PAA Local Sensor Request Example

+Out of the parameters in the file below all are custom settings and are required.

+`sensor_ip_list` - A string list of IPv4 addresses with no CIDR.

+`poll_interval_seconds` - The poll interval to get information from local sensors on the network.

+See this [file](./sample_json_config_files/sample_local_sensor_request_json_file.json) for an example.